-Under the Coverslip (UTCS) is an annual student-run scientific imaging competition presented by the Postgraduate Students of Anatomy Society and the Department of Anatomy and Neuroscience.
+Under the Coverslip (UTC) is an annual student-run scientific imaging competition presented by the Postgraduate Students of Anatomy Society and the Department of Anatomy and Physiology.

 - Competition Purpose